 Addthe Log Collectors that will be part of this Collector Group (up to 16).
 You can add any of the Log Collectors that are available in the

 page.
-All the Log Collectors for any particular Collector Group must be the same model: all M-100 appliances, all M-500 appliances, or all Panorama virtual appliances.
+All the Log Collectors for any particular Collector Group must be the same model: for example, all M-500 appliances or all Panorama virtual appliances.

 After you add Log Collectors to an existing Collector Group, Panorama redistributes its existing logs across all the Log Collectors, which can take hours for each terabyte of logs.
 During the redistribution process, the maximum logging rate is reduced.
 In the